BinarCode/laravel-restify/docs-v3/content/auth/profile.md

 ### Conditionally use repository

-In rare cases you may want to utilize the repository only for non admin users.
-Make sure to serialize specific fields for the users:
+In rare cases, you may want to use the repository only for non-admin users.
+Make sure to serialize specific fields for users:

 ```php
 use Binaryk\LaravelRestify\Fields\Field;